figurate/bedrock/README.md

 ## Introduction

+Bedrock is a collection of best practices and industry recognised patterns for building and operating public Cloud infrastructure.

-Bedrock is a collection of managed role-based policies and Terraform-based blueprints to assist with provisioning infrastructure and services.
+Bedrock provides blueprints for configuring Cloud environments, and to assist with provisioning platforms and services.

+### Security

 When we design modern computing architectures it is important to consider security, reliability and efficiency as equally important concerns.
 With public Cloud architectures in particular, security must be addressed throughout the entire architecture, and not just at the perimiter.